Best Cost-Sharing Rule Design for Selfish Bin Packing: Game Model and A New Cost-Sharing Scheme

-In a bin, we call the largest item (if there are multiple items with the same largest size, here we mean the superior one) the bottom-item of the bin.
-In the above rule, except for the bottom-item, an item's cost only depends on the total size of items superior to it and its own size.
-For the bottom-item, if the total load of the bin $s(B)$ is less than $\Lambda$, then it should also pay for the empty part's cost $\int_{s(B)}^{\Lambda}f(x)dx$.
-From the above rules we can see that larger items pays no less than the smaller items.
-Besides, we have the following easy observation about these cost sharing rules. \begin{observation} Given a fixed cost-sharing rule and let $\pi$ be a valid packing with $B,B'$ being its two bins.
-If an item $i$ moves from $B$ to $B'$ and $s_i+s(B')\leq 1$, then for the non-bottom-items of both $B$ and $B'$ which are superior to $i$ , their cost shares will remain the same before and after the $i$'s migration. \end{observation} In the following, when we mention bin packing games, if not otherwise specified, it is always assumed that the games follow the above cost-sharing framework.
-Note that in the bin packing games with the above rules, for any item $i\in N$ in any packing, if in the bin where $i$ stays, the total size of items superior to $i$ is less than $\Lambda$, then $i$ would like to move into another feasible bin with larger total size of superior items.
-Besides, if item $i$ is a bottom item of some bin $B$ and $s(B)<\Lambda$, then $i$ would like to move into a feasible bin with total size larger than $\big(s(B)-s_i\big)$.
-So we can see, once the constant $\Lambda$ is given, no matter what density function $f(x)$ is employed, the NE packings are already uniquely determined. \begin{observation} For bin packing games with the same $\Lambda$ but different cost functions, their NE packings are equivalent. \end{observation} With Observation \ref{sameNE}, in the following, we will only refer to bin packing games with some constant $\Lambda$.
-As for games with different constants $\Lambda$, we show that their NE sets are also highly correlated. \begin{proposition} For two different constants $\Lambda_1>\Lambda_2$, the NE set of bin packing game with $\Lambda_1$ is a subset of the NE set of game with $\Lambda_2$. \end{proposition} \begin{proof} Suppose packing $\pi$ is an NE of the bin packing game with $\Lambda_1$.
-In the game with $\Lambda_2$, if $\pi$ is not an NE, then there must exists an item $i$ in some bin $B$ such that it can reduce its cost by unilaterally moving into another feasible bin $B'$.
-This means that either the total size of items superior to $i$ in $B$ is less than $\Lambda_2$ and $B'$ has a larger total size of superior items than $i$, or $i$ is the bottom item of $B$ with $s(B)<\Lambda_2$ and $s(B')>s(B)-s_i$.
+With Proposition \ref{sameNE} at hand, if not otherwise specified in the following, we implicitly have $f(x)=f_o(x)$ and will only refer to bin packing games with certain constant $\Lambda$.
+As for games with different $\Lambda$s, we show that their NE sets are also highly correlated. \begin{proposition} For two different constants $\Lambda_1>\Lambda_2$, the NE set of bin packing game with $\Lambda_1$ is a subset of the NE set of game with $\Lambda_2$. \end{proposition} \begin{proof} Suppose packing $\pi$ is an NE of the bin packing game with $\Lambda_1$.
+In the game with $\Lambda_2$, if $\pi$ is not an NE, then there must exist an item $i$ in some bin $B$ such that it can reduce its cost by unilaterally moving into another feasible bin $B'$.
+This means that either the total size of items bigger than $i$ in $B$ is less than $\Lambda_2$ and $B'$ has a larger total size of bigger items, or $i$ is the bottom item of $B$ with $s(B)<\Lambda_2$ and $s(B')>s(B)-s_i$.
 Recall that $\Lambda_1>\Lambda_2$.
-We can deduce that in the bin packing game with $\Lambda_1$, under $\pi$, item $i$ can still reduce its cost by unilaterally moving to $B'$, contradicting the definition of $\pi$. \end{proof}
+We can deduce that in the bin packing game with $\Lambda_1$, under $\pi$, item $i$ can also reduce its cost by unilaterally moving to $B'$, contradicting the definition of $\pi$. \end{proof}